qqqlab/madflight-docs/docs/index.md

 - The madflight flight controller runs standard `setup()` and `loop()`.
 - It mainly uses plain Arduino functionality: Serial, Wire, and SPI.
 One custom hardware dependent library is used for PWM.
 Therefor, it can fairly easily ported to other 32 bit microcontrollers that support the Arduino framework.
 Also porting to other build environments like PlatformIO or CMake should not be a huge effort.
 - The following modules are used:
-    - `imu` Inertial Measurement Unit, retrieves accelerometer, gyroscope, and magnetometer sensor data
     - `ahrs` Attitude Heading Reference System, estimates roll, yaw, pitch
-    - `rcin` RC INput, retrieves RC receiver data
-    - `control` PID controller and output mixer
-    - `out` Output to motors and servos
-    - `mag` Magnetometer (external)
-    - `baro` Barometer
+    - `baro` Barometer sensor
-    - `gps` GPS receiver
+    - `bat` Battery monitor
     - `bb` Black Box data logger
+    - `cfg` Read and save configuration to flash
     - `cli` Command Line Interface for debugging, configuration and calibration
-    - `cfg` Read and save configuration to flash
+    - `gps` GPS receiver
     - `hw` Hardware specific code for STM32, RP2040 and ESP32
+    - `imu` Inertial Measurement Unit, retrieves accelerometer, gyroscope, and magnetometer sensor data
+    - `led` LED driver
+    - `mag` Magnetometer sensor (external)
+    - `out` Output to motors and servos
+    - `rcin` RC INput, retrieves RC receiver data
 - Most modules are interfaced through a global object, for example the `imu` object has property `imu.gx` which is the current gyro x-axis rate in degrees per second for the selected IMU chip.
 - For a quick overview of the objects, see header `src/madflight/interfaces.h` which defines the module interfaces.
 - The module implementations are in subdirectories of the `src/madflight` directory.
 Here you find the module header file, e.g. `src/madflight/imu/imu.h`.
 In the `extras` directory your find test programs for the modules, e.g. `extras/TestMadflight/imu.ino`.